 Caffeine + L-Theanine – Improves reaction time and greater dexterity, Increases visual acuity, Increases mental focus and greater sense of alertness, Improves memory recall, promotes natural attention span

-These two natural nootropics are known for their pronounced synergistic effects, making them one of the most beloved natural ingredients we mix.
+When talking about what are natural nootropics, these two ingredients come to mind instantly.
+They are known for their pronounced synergistic effects, making them one of the most beloved natural ingredients we mix.
 Caffeine and L-theanine even naturally occur together in green tea leaves.

 The most popular and used nootropic is caffeine, a naturally-occurring stimulant found in several plants.
 Certain studies found it improves your brain’s functions and your overall mental performance.
 Caffeine also has severe drawbacks that might bring high blood pressure, heart rate, jittery sensations, sleep problems, and the inevitable crash when its effects wear off.

-Alongside caffeine, L-theanine is arguably the most reliable natural nootropics out there.
-L-theanine is a nondietary amino-acid that is a biologically active constituent of green tea.
+Alongside caffeine, L-theanine is arguably the most reliable nootropic out there.
+L-theanine is a nondietary amino acid that is a biologically active constituent of green tea.
 It has a great ability to produce a calming effect and prevent over-stimulation.
 L-theanine is also an effective nootropic that can stimulate the production of neurotransmitters while interfacing with other neuroreceptors.
-It has been shown to promote GABA production that blocks stress messages, reduces neuronal excitability, and generate alpha waves associated with a state of calm and relaxation.
+It has been shown to promote GABA production that blocks stress messages, reduces neuronal excitability, and generates alpha waves associated with a state of calm and relaxation.